The Repo Is The Company

 # Context compounds

 A Slack thread disappears in 90 days.
-A CLAUDE.md compounds forever.
+A CLAUDE.md keeps paying off forever.

 Every session leaves better docs, more agent prompts, more institutional knowledge.
 The repo gets smarter over time.
 Every tool you build adds more context—more data, more history, more institutional knowledge—into the single source of truth.